 In the not-so-distant past, a business social media presence was nice to have-today, it's a must-have.
-A recent report revealed that internet users in the UK spend approximately 1 hour and 20 minutes each day managing an average of four social networks.
-Of these social networks, Facebook remains the largest online community, with 82% of the world's population (excluding China) having an account.
-It's this consumer behaviour that makes social media an essential business tool for connecting with your customers at the right time, in the right place.
+In the US, nearly 20% of all time spent online (via both desktop and mobile devices) is spent on social platforms-with Facebook accounting for nearly 14%.2 It's this consumer behavior that makes social media an essential business tool for connecting with your customers at the right time, in the right place.